robotmonkey1000/SHA1Runtime/README.md

 Once installed you can edit the `config/ResourcePackHash.txt` file to update your hash.
 You can use `/checkhash` to get some info on which hash is being supplied.

-## Todo:

-Setup command to update the hash from in game.